 019 – Kokorozashi: A Personal Mission That Benefits Society

-In this episode of The Ikigai Podcast, join Nick and Tomoya Nakamura as they explore these questions and discuss the importance of the Japanese concept of kokorozashi in today’s society.
+In this episode of The Ikigai Podcast, join Nick and Tomoya Nakamura as they discuss the importance of the Japanese concept of kokorozashi in today’s society.

 Kokorozashi is about building your goals